 Just another band from L.A. - Carnegie Hall - Finer moments: sequences and tempo changes

-Billy the Mountain, Call any vegetable (1971), Penis dimension, Magdalena, Number 7, Brain police (1971), The subcutaneous peril
+Billy the Mountain, Number 7, Call any vegetable, Eddie are you kidding?, Magdalena, Penis dimension, Brain police (1971), The subcutaneous peril, You never know who your friends are

 200 Motels (1971 album) - 200 Motels, the suites: the overall piece of art